connxio/docs/docs/Users/users.md

 :::info

-If the invitation email is blank in Microsoft Outlook, try opening the email in the [Outlook web client](https://outlook.office.com/mail/).
+If the user already has a ConnXio account, they will instead receive an email telling them to log in to their account to review the invitation.

 :::